vanya20074/VK-Terminal/README.md

 # VK-Terminal
-Linux terminal in vk chat
+Transfer linux terminal into vk chat

 exec some command<br>
 cd some_path